anjlab/anjlab-tapestry-commons/anjlab-tapestry-config/README.md

 Configuration helpers for Tapestry5
 ===================================

-`ConfigHelper` is a helper class built for Tapestry IoC's [`MappedConfiguration`](http://tapestry.apache.org/tapestry-ioc-configuration.html).
+`ConfigHelper` is a helper class and a Tapestry-IoC-service built around [`MappedConfiguration`](http://tapestry.apache.org/tapestry-ioc-configuration.html).

-`ConfigHelper` can read data from a properties file on disk or classpath.

-The purpose of ConfigHelper is to fail application start if required property not found in the properties file, or if the configuration isn't valid (read about validation below).
+The purpose of `ConfigHelper` is to validate application properties early on application initialization and fail application start before it starts serving user requests if configuration was not valid.

+`ConfigHelper` uses format of `java.util.Properties` to define application properties.

 ### Usage

-1. Define source of the properties by contributing instance of `ConfigHelper` class to the `ConfigHelper` service:
+1. Define source of the properties by contributing instance of `ConfigHelper` class to the `ConfigHelper` Tapestry-IoC-service:

     ```java
     @Contribute(ConfigHelper.class)
     public void contributeConfigHelper(OrderedConfiguration<ConfigHelper> configuration) throws IOException
     {
-        configuration.add("Config", ConfigHelper.fromClasspathResource("config.properties"));
+        configuration.add("MyConfig", ConfigHelper.fromClasspathResource("my-config.properties"));
     }
     ```

-   This may look like a chicken-egg problem where in order to configure the service you
-    first create an instance of service's class.
+   `ConfigHelper` as-a-Tapestry-IoC-service takes instances of `ConfigHelper` as-plain-old-java-objects to configure itself.
+There are number of ways you can create instances of `ConfigHelper` objects, i.e. from `File`, from classpath resource, or simply from `Properties` object.

-    You can contribute as many `ConfigHelper`s as you like, they will extend each other in specified order by overwriting repeated properties.
+    You can contribute as many `ConfigHelper`s to service configuration as you like, they will extend each other in specified order by overwriting repeated properties.

 2. Contribute application symbols using `ConfigHelper`: